larsschafer/joatmon/index.md

       possibillities and opportunities that comes our way, we learn, we live, we explore.
 I have finally decided to make an old dream come true, and share past, present and evolving stories from my modest life.
-Mostly because I like to give it at try and because I am sure there is a lot to be learned.
+Mostly because I like to give it at try, and because I am sure there is a lot to be learned, not the least for myself.
 I hope you enjoy it, and feedback is for sure always welcome.
     actions:
       - label: Contact Me
         url: /contact